vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/077/05_abhi_gandharvamatRNadabudhneShu.md

 I take the phrase giríbhya ā́as expressing the freeing of the odanám from the mountains (pāda b), but it could also be read with pāda a with the sense of ā́+ abl.

-“all the way to,” though in that sense the ablative usually follows (see Gr s.v. ā́), hence “He pierced the boar all the way to/through the mountains.”
+“all the way to,” though in that sense the ablative usually follows (see Grassmann s.v. ā́), hence “He pierced the boar all the way to/through the mountains.”
 As noted ad vs. 5, bundá- is reminiscent of (a)budhná- in the immediately preceding mysterious Gandharva verse.